jorgerdzf/devOps-101/eks/mi-aplicacion/mi-aplicacion/Aws/CloudFormation/stack/create-cloudformation-stack.md

 - Consider to run everything under a linux/wsl2 OS.
 - Be sure to have aws cli profile configured (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 - Be sure to have jq utility locally installed
+- Be sure the buildspec file path is correct in the pipeline.yaml

 ## 1. Create a connection to the repository